 Are you interested in rental property assets?
-A great way to utilize retirement funds in your retirement plan with Midland IRA is to take advantage of our ability to administer real estate assets such as these.
+A great way to utilize retirement funds in your retirement plan with Midland IRA is to take advantage of our ability to administer real estate assets such as properties with income and expenses associated with them.
 While most plan administrators and custodians do not allow for privately held assets, this is Midland’s niche.
 And it’s something we excel at, since real estate is one of the most popular holdings in self-directed IRAs.

 While real estate investments include many things, one way many investors earn income is through rental property assets.
 The right commercial or residential property, or even a vacation rental, has the potential to produce reliable monthly income.
 And, when your IRA owns that property, all rental income derived from the asset accrues on a tax-sheltered basis to build wealth for your retirement.